-You must also be in possession of a visa and an onward or return ticket.
-To obtain any visa, you must first acquire a criminal clearance certificate, which can only be obtained while in Canada from your local police or the Royal Canadian Mounted Police, before travelling.
-The police clearance must be submitted in both English and Portuguese, and the Portuguese copy must be notarized.
+To obtain a visa, you must first get a Canadian criminal clearance certificate, which can only be obtained while in Canada from your local police or the RCMP, before travelling.
+The police clearance must be submitted, along with your visa application, in both English and a Portuguese translation, which must be notarized.

 Tourist visa: Required